Anniepoo/identity/README.md

 ## Version

-This software depends on SWI-Prolog 7.7.26 or later.
-As of this writing, that release is not yet released, so you will need to run from HEAD.
+This software depends on SWI-Prolog 8.1.0 or later.

 ## Status